Los Angeles First Offense DUI Lawyer

 If you move to California, you must get a California driver’s license within ten days.
 In reality, many people don’t head to the DMV within the first ten days of moving to California.
 However, not having a license in California and then getting a DUI in California can be complicated.

-Get a Free Consultation with a Los Angeles First-Offense DUI Lawyer
+Get a Free Consultation with a DUI Lawyer in Los Angeles

-Call our Los Angeles first offense DUI attorneys today to schedule a free case evaluation.
+Call our Los Angeles first offense DUI attorneys today at (213) 995-6767 to schedule a free case evaluation.
 We will review your case, answer your questions, and discuss your rights and options to defend your charges.
 As always, your first case evaluation with our law firm is 100 percent free.